If you’re like most of us, you’re probably tempted to choose your target MBA programs solely based on the rankings.

 Note: We’ve aggregated this data as reported by schools.
 However, not all schools report all functions, so if you see a function reported as zero, it likely means that function was combined into another function.
 For example, Stanford reports zero Business Development, but it’s likely captured within Marketing/Sales, Strategic Planning, or Finance.

 What if you know exactly what function you want to do post-MBA?
 In that case, it might help to look at which schools will help you do that.
 See below for a breakdown of the data by function, ranked in order of which MBA programs send the most students into that function.

-We’ve given you consulting and manufacturing here.
-If you want a close look at all the other functions, including Marketing and Sales, General Management, Operations, Product Management, Business Development, Strategic Planning, IT, and HR, download our full report: What’s The Best MBA Course for You?
+We’ve given you consulting and operations here.
+If you want a close look at all the other functions, including Marketing and Sales, General Management, Product Management, Business Development, Strategic Planning, IT, and HR, download our full report: What’s The Best MBA Program for Your Career?

 Here’s a list of some surprises you’ll find in the report!!

-- In fact, the schools sending the highest percentage of students into marketing are Minnesota Carlson (47%) and Foster (41%) – likely due to their strong regional connections with consumer goods companies.
+- In fact, the schools sending the highest percentage of students into marketing are UW Foster (33%) and Indiana Kelley (29%) – likely due to their strong regional connections with tech (Foster) and consumer goods (Kelley) companies.